Click Here for Accurate Parent/Grandparent Quote

 They’ll base the maximum amount they’ll offer you on a multiple of the person to be insured’s income.
 It doesn’t matter who is paying for the policy (son, daughter, etc.), it is the income of the person who’s going to be insured that matters.

-Income can be all income received, either from social security and/or pension income and/or current employment.
+Income can be all income received, either from social security, pension income, and/or current employment.

-Below is the norm for maximum amount of life insurance that insurance companies will offer based on multiple of the person to be insured’s annual income:
+Below is the norm for maximum amount of life insurance that insurance companies offer based on multiple of the person to be insured’s annual income: